 Since he entered the Viadrina, Sebastian has been a member of ViaMUN, the MUN Society of Frankfurt (Oder), where he also served as Financial Officer for two years.
 Besides his studies, he is active in university politics and societies.
 In his private life he is passionate about football, photography, whiskey and alpacas.

 Corentin Larmoire Roussel – North Atlantic Treaty Organization (NATO)

 Corentin Larmoire—Roussel is a French student in Law and Common Law in the University of Tours.
 Whenever he is not in class you can find him with his MUN organization debating about all the issues of the world in any local pub.
 Taking part in ten MUNs as a delegate and a SecGen he developed a really common disease called “MUN addiction” for the past 4 years.
 He is currently enjoying a 6-month gap from Uni in Spain in order to practice more his Spanish language, enjoy some tapas and trying to understand the Catalan Independence movement.

 Chairing for the first time he made a promise to make you feel at home with us in NATO where we will surely enjoy fruitful debates and make amazing encounters.

 Borja Pampillón – North Atlantic Treaty Organization (NATO)

-Outside MUNs he likes videogames, long walks in Madrid and going out with his friends and he’s very passionate about cars, beer and his cats.
-He is looking forward to meet everybody in August in NATO in BerlinMUN.
+Outside MUNs he likes video games, long walks in Madrid and going out with his friends and he’s very passionate about cars, beer, and his cats.
+He is looking forward to meeting everybody in August in NATO in BerlinMUN.

 Hanna Sokolska – International Tribunal for the Law of the Seas (ITLOS)